Posted on October 03 2017

 Of all the Explorer inspired watches the Zeno Explorer is nearest to a full homage.
 Particularly notable is the case size.
 At 36mm this Swiss-made watch is the same size as Rolex's 1953 original.
 For many that will just add to the appeal of the Zeno, but the reduced size may not be suitable for others – particularly those drawn to modern watches.

 The styling, numbers and the domed acrylic crystal all add to the general feeling of authenticity.
 This certainly looks and feels like a modern take on a vintage classic and is a watch always mentioned when discussing Explorer alternatives.
 A favourite with watch enthusiasts.

-MKII present themselves as an American company that produces Swiss made watches.
+MKII presents itself as an American company that produces Swiss-made watches.
 They do this in small numbers with their total annual output not exceeding 1000 watches.
 Those small numbers mean you have to buy one when you can.

 The Vantage is clearly a 39mm homage to the Explorer 1.
 The dial, as expected is black with white markings.
 Simple.
 As it should be.
 There's the addition of a date window, but with it placed at 4 o'clock it doesn't interfere with the bold '3'.
 Like the Smith's there's a domed crystal, this time sapphire.

 The Vantage is powered by a Swiss ETA 2824 movement.
 As expected the watch is therefore more expensive than the first two on this list.
 If you're keen to track down this watch there was also a special edition produced for New York based clothing store Epaulet.
 This more recent model added a red second hand for a slightly more contemporary look.

 Hong Kong based Armida are best known for their range of dive watches, but the Explorer-style is a rugged tool watch and compliments their other offerings.